carlamendescms/carlamendescms/README.md

 ## Hi everyone, I'm Carla Mendes! 👋

-I'm passionate about innovation and technology. 👩‍💻❤️‍🔥 I'm Computer Science Bachelors.
-I have more than 6 years of experience with requirements analysis for software development.

-Now, I want to work as a ✨Data Scientist✨ and I'm studying to achieve this goal.
+👩‍💻 I'm Business Intelligence Analyst and I want to work as a ✨Data Scientist✨, so I'm studying to achieve this goal.

 In 2021, I started my studies in Data Science.
 I studied in a Data Analytics Bootcamp (260 hours) by WoMakersCode.
 I also obtained a Data Analysis Certification (240 hours) from Laboratoria and IBM.
 I'm studying MBA in Big Data and Data Analytics.

+I'm passionate about problem-solving that make life easier and world better.

 ## Where can you find me?